leandrolerena/unibe_appointment-scheduler/README.md

 Note that in the source code, the entity for a service is 'Queue'.
 This is because I want to add some properties of queues to make the time-slot assignments more fair.

+**this project uses python 3.11.
+If you don't have python 3.11 installed, you may want to run it in docker (see at the bottom of this file)**

 ## How to use

 First, make sure you have a (virtual) environment up and running.
 Pipenv the preferred way.
 In this case, just run